openshift/enhancements/enhancements/network/primary-user-defined-networks-for-virtualization-workloads.md

 for layer2 **secondary** networks.
 It relies on the [IPAMClaim CRD](https://github.com/k8snetworkplumbingwg/ipamclaims/blob/48c5a915da3b67f464a4e52fa50dbb3ef3547dcd/pkg/crd/ipamclaims/v1alpha1/types.go#L23) to "tie" the allocation of the IP address to the VM.
-In short, KubeVirt (or a component on behalf of KubeVirt) creates an `IPAMClaim` resource for each interface in the VM the user wants to be persistent, and KubeVirt instructs the CNI plugin of which claim to use to persist the IP for the VM using an attribute defined in the k8snetworkplumbingwg network-selection-elements (the `k8s.v1.cni.cncf.io/networks` annotation).
+In short, OpenShift Virtualization creates an `IPAMClaim` resource for each interface in the VM the user wants to be persistent, and KubeVirt instructs the CNI plugin of which claim to use to persist the IP for the VM using an attribute defined in the k8snetworkplumbingwg network-selection-elements (the `k8s.v1.cni.cncf.io/networks` annotation).
 This protocol is described in depth in
 [the persistent IPs for virt workloads enhancement](https://github.com/openshift/enhancements/blob/master/enhancements/network/persistent-ips-sdn-secondary-networks.md#creating-a-virtual-machine).

 We want to re-use this mechanism to implement persistent IPs for UDN networks;
-meaning KubeVirt (or a component on behalf of it) will create the `IPAMClaim` and will instruct OVN-Kubernetes of which claim to use.
+meaning OpenShift Virtualization will create the `IPAMClaim` and will instruct OVN-Kubernetes of which claim to use.
 Since for primary UDNs we do **not** define the network-selection-elements, we need to use a new annotation to pass this information along.

 The proposed annotation value is `k8s.ovn.org/ovn-udn-ipamclaim-reference`.